 2016 · Claude Barras

-After his mother’s death, Zucchini is befriended by a kind police officer, Raymond, who accompanies him to his new foster home filled with other orphans his age.
-There, with the help of his newfound friends, Zucchini eventually learns to trust and love as he searches for a new family of his own.
+After his mother's death, a boy nicknamed Zucchini is taken by a kind police officer to a foster home full of other orphans his age.
+Among kids who share their catastrophes the matter-of-fact way children actually do, he slowly learns to trust people again — and starts looking for a family of his own.

 Sixty-six minutes of stop-motion that carries more emotional intelligence than most films twice its length.
 Claude Barras' puppets are deliberately naive — saucer eyes, blue hair, heads too big for their bodies — and the style turns out to be the point: the childlike surface lets the film speak plainly about abandonment, addiction, and abuse without ever depicting them, everything arriving secondhand in the matter-of-fact way children actually share their catastrophes.
 The screenplay is by Céline Sciamma, adapting Gilles Paris' novel in the same years she was making her own films about childhood, and her fingerprints are everywhere — in the precision of what's left unsaid, in the refusal of villainy, in the conviction that tenderness is a form of realism.
 The orphanage here is not a Dickensian trial but a place where damaged kids practice being kind to each other.
 Premiered in the Directors' Fortnight at Cannes, it earned Switzerland an Academy Award nomination for animated feature.
 The handmade texture matters: every flicker of those enormous eyes had to be posed by human fingers, and you can feel it.